How many Stanley Cups does Sidney Crosby have

 Crosby in the NHL

-The chances of Sidney Crosby being the first pick was undisputed, but the question was who would get the first pick during the draft.
+The chances of Sidney Crosby being the first pick were undisputed, but the question was who would get the first pick during the draft.
 He entered the NHL draft in 2005 following an NHL lockout for the 2004-05 season.
 The following year the NHL then decided to use the lottery draft which gave all 30 NHL franchises a chance to have the first pick.

 Achievements of Sidney Crosby